alimfeld/spotimeme/README.md

 - Clone this repo
 - Run ```npm install```
 - Add a folder 'memes'
-- Add a file 'index.json' under 'memes' describing the memes to display for Spotify tracks:
+- Add a file 'index.json' under 'memes' describing the memes to display for Spotify songs:

 ```
 {